dailystory/docs/articles/install/welcome.md

 	title: 'Welcome',
 	description: 'This page is shown in the DailyStory application to new users.'
 }
-# Welcome to the DailyStory Marketing Attribution Platform
+# Welcome to the DailyStory Marketing Automation Platform
 DailyStory makes it easy to know how you found your best customers.
+And keep them.

 ![Splash](https://www.dailystory.com/files/imgs/tour-banner.png "Splash")